mrjamesgrundy/nucleuscss/index.md

 ### Monotone
-The monotone palette is used purely for a secondary color scheme when contrast is required within the UI.
+The monotone palette is used purely as a secondary color scheme when contrast is required within the UI.

 <div class="o-grid o-grid--no-gutter">
   <div class="o-grid__col">